Business Sales Agents / Business Transfer Agents - All You Need To Know

 Not really!

 There's the International Business Brokers Association (the IBBA), but membership of the IBBA may not confer what you think it does.
 Contact me privately if you wish to find out more.
 I'm not impressed by IBBA membership (but I do have a bit more respect for brokers who have the IBBA issued Certified Business Intermediary qualification).
+Membership is available to anyone who pays a few hundred dollars in annual membership fees.

 Note, also, that there is nothing 'international' about the IBBA.
 Use of the word 'international' in the name is just posturing.
 The organisation should have really been called the American Business Brokers Association or ABBA.
 Perhaps the ABBA name was already taken!

-Update 2020: There is now iTABB (Transaction Advisers & Business Brokers), a UK specific body.
+Update: There is now iTABB (Transaction Advisers & Business Brokers), a UK specific body.
 That site also has a directory of business brokers and business transfer agents powered by data we've supplied.
 (Most of the data we hold on brokers, corporate finance firms, agents etc is not disclosed publicly but we've shared a small portion with the above site.)

 How much do business transfer agents charge?

-But we have a guide here on fees and charges in this industry.
+We have a guide here on fees and charges in this industry.

 Why should I use a business transfer agent?